Skip to content

 Befriending Service

-Our Befriending Service provides companionship and support to older people over the age of sixty.
+Our Befriending Service provides companionship and support to people over the age of sixty.
 In most cases, priority is given to those living in their own home.
 Many older people have few social contacts and feel socially isolated and lonely.
 We try to alleviate this by matching the older person with a carefully selected volunteer who agrees to visit/telephone.

 We are unable to support people experiencing a mental health issue or a dementia/memory loss diagnosis.
 Please contact our Information & Advice team on 01904 634061 who will be happy to help you find a service which may support you better (eg. carer respite, day clubs, Dementia Forward, Alzheimer’s Society, York Carers Centre, etc.).